 The hybrid conference

-Although planning and hosting a hybrid conference can be quite challenging, this format has a number of advantages that are worth taking into account.
+While it can be a big job to plan and host a hybrid conference, this format has a lot of advantages.
 The hybrid format is more flexible and may be easier and more convenient for some participants.
 It may also help you achieve greater reach in relation to participants who live far away or who are short on time.
 However, hosting a hybrid conference also requires a lot of extra talks that you will be unfamiliar with if you have only every hosted purely in-person or purely virtual conferences before.
-Among other tings, you should be particularly conscious of resources and finances, because hybrid conferences require more of both.
-In addition, you should be aware of the fact that a hybrid conferences means two separate groups of participants which must be handled and communicated with differently.
+Among other things, you should be particularly conscious of resources and finances, because hybrid conferences require more of both.
+In addition, you should be aware of the fact that a hybrid conference means two separate groups of participants which must be dealt with and communicated with differently.
+And when it comes to planning the conference programme, avoid a one-size-fits-all approach: even though a hybrid conference brings all of your participants together for the same event, virtual and in-person participants will experience the event differently.
+In reality, you are actually planning two separate conferences in one.
+Your goal is to ensure that both target audiences get the same benefit from the conference while accepting that they won’t get the same experience.

-At AU in 2021, we have gained experience with this format through planning and hosting a few hybrid conferences, so if you are considering this format, you are welcome to contact us for additional information and advice on issues including objectives, content and benefits, in addition to more practical advice on participants, communication, technology, platforms and interactive tools, network, scheduling and programme planning, multi-hub options, complexity, workload, setting realistic goals, etc.
+We have some experience with organising hybrid conferences at AU, so if you are considering this format, you are welcome to contact us for additional information and advice on issues including objectives, content and benefits, in addition to more practical advice on participants, communication, technology, platforms and interactive tools, network, scheduling and programme planning, multi-hub options, complexity, workload, setting realistic goals, etc. Watch our presentation on what we learned from organising a large hybrid conference here.

 We cannot recommend one platform over the other.
 They can do almost the same, so the choice is typically a matter of preference for the individual organiser.
 However, below is a comparison between the two platforms.